asvd/helios-kernel/README.md

 Helios Kernel
 =============

-Helios Kernel is an open-source cross-platform javascript module loader and dependence manager.
-It works both in browser-based environment and in [nodejs](http://nodejs.org/).
-Helios Kernel tracks modules dependence graph and can load and unload corresponding modules dynamically in the runtime according to the needs of different and independent parts of a project.
+Helios Kernel is an open-source javascript module loader and dependence manager.
+The library itself and its module format are cross-compatible between the browser-based environment and [nodejs](http://nodejs.org/).
+Therefore it is possible to run the same code without any conversion in both environments.
+Helios Kernel tracks the dependency graph and can load and unload corresponding modules dynamically in the runtime according to the needs of different and independent parts of an application.
 It is smart enough to start initializing the modules which are ready for that, while others are still being downloaded or parsed, and to handle some tricky problems such as circular dependences or broken code (reporting the problem,